Clan Fletcher

 Andrew Fletcher of Saltoun (1653–1716), the great Scottish patriot, fiercely opposed the Act of Union of 1707 from his seat in the Scottish Parliament.
 During the 1745 Rising, Fletchers fought on both sides.

-In the early 1800s, hundreds of Fletcher clansfolk were cleared from the Highlands by the Campbells of Breadalbane to make way for sheep — many emigrating overseas in what became part of the Highland Clearances.
+In the early 1800s, hundreds of Fletcher clansfolk were cleared from the Highlands by the Campbells of Breadalbane to make way for sheep, most driven off the land they had farmed for centuries and scattered into emigration as part of the wider Highland Clearances.

 Notable bearers of the Fletcher name